EconomistDigitalSolutions/aws-key-rotator/README.md

 ***`user` -*** the name of the IAM User to rotate the access keys for.

 #### Returns
-A promise the resolves with no data if the key rotation was successful and rejects with an error if it was not.
+A `Promise` the resolves with no data if the key rotation was successful and rejects with an error if it was not.

 ## NewKeyHandler